pirapira/awesome-ethereum-virtual-machine/README.md

 * [hsevm](https://github.com/dapphub/hsevm)
     - An EVM implementation writtten in Haskell with debugging in mind

-## Programming Languages that compile into EVM
+## Programming Languages that Compile into EVM

 * [Solidity](https://github.com/ethereum/solidity)
     - The most popular programming language for Ethereum contracts